There are so many project management methodologies that it can be difficult to choose the right one.

 But here's the secret: you don't really need a project management methodology.

 The truth is, 90% of all project management methodologies out there are used for managing enormous projects, justifying consulting fees, or both.
-The chance is, if you’re running a small business or an agency, you’ll only waste time and energy by learning what is PRINCE2 or how to create a PERT chart.
+Odds are, if you're running a small business or an agency, you'll only waste time and energy by learning what PRINCE2 is, or how to create a PERT chart.

-Although you don’t need a methodology, you could still use learning some project management concepts.
-Learning what is buffer time or why yoou should limit work-in-progress can greatly boost your productivity.
+Although you don't need a methodology, you could still learn some project management concepts.
+Learning what buffer time is, or why you should limit work-in-progress, can greatly boost your productivity.

-- Read about Theory of Constrains, Critical Chain, and a few other books
+- Read about Theory of Constraints, Critical Chain, and a few other books

 - Learn how to use a Gantt chart